 The hand-calligraphed text purports to be a journal kept by Thomas Blue Eagle, a fictitious boy from the Sioux tribe who was sent to the Carlisle Indian School at the end of the 19th Century.
-In the documentation for this book on the website of the terrific Heard American Indian Museum, we learn:
+In a 2012 exhibit (formerly but not currently online) called “Stories Outside the Lines” at the terrific Heard American Indian Museum (located in Phoenix, Arizona), we learn:

 There is more to the book than the drawings of course, and I thought the quality of the story was a perfect match for the illustrations.
 Thomas Blue Eagle tells us a great deal about his life in the plains before he goes to school.

 He tells a bit about his time at Carlisle – not too graphic but enough information for us to know that it was a culture-killing experience for the Native Americans who went there.
 He concludes:

 “I have learned the white man’s ways, as my father wished.
 I have learned his numbers and tools.
 I have learned to tell my stories with the white man’s words.
 I have also learned that the white man does not see with the eyes in his heart and that he does not hear our Mother Earth crying.”

 The book is dedicated to “all the brave young Native Americans who took that long, lonely journey into the white man’s world and studied at the Carlisle Indian School.”